aspose-gis/Aspose.GIS-Products/gis/net/conversion/geojson-to-topojson/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert GEOJSON to TOPOJSON Using C#" %}}

- In order to convert GEOJSON to TOPOJSON, weвЂ™ll use [Aspose.GIS for .NET](https://products.aspose.com/gis/net) API which is a feature-rich, powerful and easy to use GIS API for C# platform.
+ In order to convert GEOJSON to TOPOJSON, we’ll use [Aspose.GIS for .NET](https://products.aspose.com/gis/net) API which is a feature-rich, powerful and easy to use GIS API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.gis)